 In the 1980s diazo – the word used for the blueprinting process – gave way to xerographic, meaning blue lines on white paper gave way to black lines that wouldn’t fade or smear.
 This was a paradigm shift in business practices, requiring new technology that ran more efficiently, smelled lots less than the anhydrous ammonia required in blueprinting and provided our customers with the added bonus of being able to have their work enlarged or reduced at different scales on paper rather than having to redraw their designs.
 Copycat was the first local company to offer these services, now known as reprographics, to Wilmington and the vicinity, as well as introducing the first commercially available color copies and large color prints.
 Today, we have moved completely away from offset printing and are fully digital.
 Our company philosophy regarding equipment has been to embrace the technology benefiting our customers with faster, better, more reasonably priced work.

 Speaking of moving, we became the first tenant of Anderson Square in 2000.
 This location, on Oleander Drive, is right in the middle of the county, what we fondly refer to as Midtown.

-Today, our staff is lean and mean, figuratively speaking, with a crew of 8.
+Today, our staff is lean and mean, figuratively speaking, with a crew of 7.
 Alan has been with the company since 2003, and Chris since 2008.
 Jill joined us in 2016.
-Ashley, Jeff and Brian all joined in 2017.
+Ashley and Jeff joined in 2017.
 Betsy assumed the reins from her father in January 2004, even though Mr. Kahn continued to come into the shop every day to get the mail and make deposits until May 2010.
 Our loyal employees have formed strong relationships with our loyal patrons, creating a true familial environment.